soupi/learn-haskell-blog-generator/src/08-testing.md

 ### Cabal file additions

 We're going to define a new section in our `hs-blog-gen.cabal` file for our new test suite.
-Like `library` and `executable`, this section is called `test-suite`.
+This section is called `test-suite` and it is fairly similar to the `library` and `executable` sections.

-The interfaces for how to define a test suite is describe in the [Cabal documentation](https://cabal.readthedocs.io/en/3.6/cabal-package.html#test-suites).
+The interfaces for how to define a test suite are described in the [Cabal documentation](https://cabal.readthedocs.io/en/3.6/cabal-package.html#test-suites).
 We are going to use the `exitcode-stdio-1.0` interface.
-Let's go over the different settings.
+Let's go over the different settings and options:

 ```cabal
 test-suite hs-blog-gen-test